 Create an initial version of the execution phase of ish so it can execute executable binary commands.
-For now, assume that commands are not part of pipelines, and that neither stdin nor stdout are redirected.
-Use the fork and execvp system calls.
+For now, assume that neither stdin nor stdout are redirected.
+Use the fork() and execvp() system calls.

 Write the high-level code that calls your executable binary command execution code.